Herbie Goes to Monte Carlo: Plot

 Jim Douglas, his partner and mechanic Wheely Applegate, and Herbie arrive in Paris to qualify for and compete in the Trans-France Race (a fictional version of the Monte Carlo Rally), in the hopes of staging a career comeback.
-The team has three major opponents in the race: Bruno von Stickle (Eric Braeden), a German driver with experience in the "European Racing Circuit", Claude Gilbert (Mike Kulcsar), a French driver, and Diane Darcy (Julie Sommars), a beautiful young woman and the only female driver in the Trans-France Race.
+The team has three major opponents in the race: Bruno von Stickle, a German driver with experience in the "European Racing Circuit", Claude Gilbert, a French driver, and Diane Darcy, a beautiful young woman and the only female driver in the Trans-France Race.

 Herbie falls in love at first sight with Giselle, Diane's sentient Lancia Scorpion.
 Diane initially hates Jim for what was apparently his, but actually was Herbie's knee-jerk behavior that ruin her chances of succeeding during the first qualifying rounds, as strong-willed Diane does not appear to believe in any cars that can be alive and have a mind of their own.
 Herbie and Giselle go on a 'date' together, and the following day, both cars qualify successfully for the race, Herbie performing donuts across the line in a bid to impress Giselle.

-Meanwhile, two diamond thieves, Max (Bernard Fox) and Quincy (Roy Kinnear), steal the famous Étoile de Joie (French for "Star of Joy") diamond and hide it in Herbie's fuel tank in order to avoid being captured by a swarm of searching policemen.
+Meanwhile, two diamond thieves, Max and Quincy, steal the famous Étoile de Joie (French for "Star of Joy") diamond and hide it in Herbie's fuel tank in order to avoid being captured by a swarm of searching policemen.
 They attempt to steal Herbie to retrieve the diamond, but Herbie causes them to blow every chance they get.
 The pair even threaten Jim and Wheely at gunpoint, an encounter from which Herbie manages to escape by driving through a gypsy camp and a building site.
 Wheely assumes Diane hired the two goons to knock them out of the race, causing a misunderstanding between Jim and Diane.
-Herbie is also taken into protection by the French police, headed by inspector Bouchet (Jacques Marin) and his eager junior officer Fontenoy (Xavier Saint-Macary), causing them to miss the start of the race the following day.
+Herbie is also taken into protection by the French police, headed by inspector Bouchet and his eager junior officer Fontenoy, causing them to miss the start of the race the following day.
 Giselle also refuses to start the race without Herbie, much to Diane's exasperation, but does so after Wheely lies to Giselle that Herbie has broken up with her.
 When Fontenoy eventually arrives with Herbie, Wheely also lies to Herbie that Giselle did the same to persuade Herbie to start the race, albeit from last place.